microsoft/ML-For-Beginners/6-NLP/3-Translation-Sentiment/README.md

 Take another look at Jane Austen's *Pride and Prejudice*.
 The text is available here at [Project Gutenberg](https://www.gutenberg.org/files/1342/1342-h/1342-h.htm).
 The sample below shows a short program which analyses the sentiment of first and last sentences from the book and display its sentiment polarity and subjectivity/objectivity score.

-You should us the `TextBlob` library (described above) to determine `sentiment` (you do not have to write your own sentiment calculator) in the following task.
+You should use the `TextBlob` library (described above) to determine `sentiment` (you do not have to write your own sentiment calculator) in the following task.

 ```python
 from textblob import TextBlob